sangyup-lee/sangyup-lee.github.io/aboutme.md

 ---

 My name is Sang Yup Lee.
-I am an [Assistant Professor](http://comm.yonsei.ac.kr) at the Communication Department, Yonsei University
+I am an [Associate Professor](http://comm.yonsei.ac.kr) at the Communication Department, Yonsei University

 I spend most of time doing research, studying, teaching, and with/for my family.